Regions Bank Review

 Regions Savings Accounts

-Whether you’re building a nest egg or an emergency fund, Regions savings accounts are there to help.
+Whether you’re building a nest egg or an emergency fund, Regions savings accounts can help.
 Let’s take a look at each savings account option:

 All interest rates and APYs are based on available rates in Birmingham, AL. Rates may vary depending on your location.
-Head to the Regions website and enter your zip code to get your specific rate.
+Head to the Regions website and enter your zip code for your specific rate.

 LifeGreen Savings

-To open a LifeGreen Savings account, you’ll first need a Regions checking account to link with it.
-LifeGreen Savings has no monthly fee, and there’s a minimum deposit requirement of $50 when you open.
+To open a LifeGreen Savings account, you’ll need a Regions checking account to link it.
+LifeGreen Savings has no monthly fee, and a minimum deposit requirement is $50 when you open an account online ($5 if you open it in a branch).

 The APY is just 0.01%, but if you set up monthly automatic transfers of at least $10 from your checking account, Regions Bank offers a 1% annual savings bonus of up to $100.